From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 If you are running a personal project, a small business website, or a service with a single-region user base, unicast DNS from a reputable provider is a reasonable choice.
 The key is understanding when you have outgrown it.

-When Anycast Becomes Essential
+When Anycast Matters Most

 • Multi-provider DNS strategies — When running multi-provider DNS for redundancy, anycast providers offer better baseline performance for each provider in the set.